Lower bounds on bipartite entanglement in noisy graph states: Coherent information for a noisy graph state

 Thus the coherent information depends only on the distribution i.e. the choice of $n_1$ and $n_2$, and not the details of the connections between the two sets of Alice's qubits with those in Bob's subsystem.

 See Fig~\ref{fig:rank_2_type_1} for details on the impact of the distribution of $n_1$, $n_2$, and $n_B$ on the coherent information $\sI_A$.

 It is easy to see the behavior of $\sI_A$ as $n_1$ and $n_2$ or $n_B$ and $n_2$ change.
 First, when $n_1 =n_2 = 1$, we have $n_A=2$, and the reduced state of the subsystem is just the maximally mixed state on two qubits with entropy $2$.
 The coherent information $\sI_A$ in this case is thus simply $2-n H_2(P)$.
 Beyond this, the behavior as we change $n_1$, $n_2$ and $n_B$ is as follows: \begin{enumerate} \item Given $n_1$ and $n_2$, $\sI_A$ is a decreasing function of $n_B$. \item Given $n_1$ and $n_B$, $\sI_A$ is an increasing function of $n_2$.
 Likewise, $\sI_A$ is an increasing function of $n_2$ for a given $n_2$ and $n_B$. \item Given $n_B$, $\sI_A$ is an increasing function of $n_1$ and $n_2$.
 Moreover, $\sI_A$ asymptotically approaches a constant for a given $P$. \item For $n_B=2$, we obtain a purely positive coherent information for any non-maximal value of $P$ by taking $n_1$ and $n_2$ to be sufficiently large.
-This property directly follows from the fact that the coherent information for such a case can be expressed as the sum of the coherent informations of two star graphs. \item Given $n_A$ and $n_B$, $n_1 = \lfloor n_A/2 \rfloor$ and $n_2 = \lceil n_A/2 \rceil$ maximizes $\sI_A$ over all values of $n_1$ and $n_2$ such that $n_1 + n_2 = n_A$.
-We call such a distribution of $n_A$, $n_B$ an \emph{equitable or optimal distribution}. \end{enumerate}
+This property directly follows from the fact that the coherent information for such a case can be expressed as the sum of the coherent informations of two star graphs.